-The Office of Best Practice Regulation (OBPR) granted FSANZ a standing exemption from the requirement to develop a Regulatory Impact Statement for applications relating to processing aids and GM food (OBPR correspondence dated 24 November 2010, reference 12065).
-This standing exemption was provided as permitting new GM foods and new enzyme processing aids is deregulatory as their use will be voluntary if the application concerned is approved.
-This standing exemption relates to the introduction of a food to the food supply that has been determined to be safe.
+The Office of Best Practice Regulation (OBPR) granted FSANZ a standing exemption from the requirement to develop a Regulatory Impact Statement for applications relating to permitting processing aids and GM foods (OBPR correspondence dated 24 November 2010, reference 12065).
+This standing exemption was provided as permitting new processing aids and GM foods is deregulatory as their use will be voluntary if the application is approved.
+This standing exception relates to the introduction of a food to the food supply that has been determined to be safe.